 Insurance risk arises mainly from the annuity business in the form of longevity risk.
 The other insurance risks run by the Fund are expense risk, persistency risk and mortality/morbidity risk.
 These risks are less material than the market, credit and longevity risks.
-In common with other industry participants, the profitability of the Fund's businesses ultimately depends on a mix of factors including investment performance and asset impairments, mortality and morbidity trends, policy surrender rates, unit cost of administration and new business acquisition expense.
+In common with other industry participants, the profitability of the Fund's businesses ultimately depends on a mix of factors including investment performance and asset impairments, mortality and morbidity trends, policy surrender rates, and unit cost of administration.

-- Longevity Risk: This is the risk that the Fund's (current and deferred) annuity customers live longer than expected in the Fund's current reserving assumptions, and as a result future reserving and capital assumptions are changed. - Expense Risk: This is the risk of actual expenses exceeding the assumptions in the reserving basis and is relevant to all lines of business. - Persistency Risk: This is the risk of actual persistency or customer retention levels being different to the Fund's expectations.
+- Longevity Risk: This is the risk that the Fund's (current and deferred) annuity customers live longer than expected in the Fund's current reserving assumptions, and as a result future reserving and capital assumptions are changed.
+In addition, overall amounts in payment to customers may be greater than anticipated due to longer life expectancy. - Expense Risk: This is the risk of actual expenses exceeding the assumptions in the reserving basis and is relevant to all lines of business. - Persistency Risk: This is the risk that customer retention levels are different from the Fund's expectations.
 This risk can materialise if more or (for some lines of business) fewer customers opt for early termination of their products than anticipated.
-The Fund's persistency assumptions reflect the recent past experience for each relevant line of business including any expected trends in future persistency rates.
-If the actual levels of future persistency are significantly different than assumed in reserving and capital calculations, the Fund's operating results could be adversely affected.
+The Fund's persistency assumptions reflect the recent past experience for each relevant line of business and expected trends in future persistency rates.
+If the actual levels of future persistency are significantly different than assumed in reserving and capital calculations, the Fund's operating results could be adversely affected. - Mortality and morbidity risks: These relate to assumptions around the expected number of deaths or illnesses used in calculating reserves.
+These are relevant for those lines of business where the customer pay-out is dependent on death or illness.